kevin-cazal/draft-camp-dj/part3_particle_effects/detailed.md

 - Stars twinkling in the night sky
 - Sparks, smoke, rain, or confetti

-**Real-world analogy**: Like a magic show where the magician throws sparkles into the air.
-Each sparkle is a particle, and together they create a beautiful effect!

 ### Why Use Particle Effects?

 Particle effects add: